 Governing in an era of rapid technological change

 In this report, the Mowat Centre examines the relationship between regulation and innovation in rapidly-changing technological industries.
-Drawing on extensive interviews with representatives from industry, academia and government, the report analyzes a number of new challenges confronting Canadian policymakers and regulators as they seek to adapt regulatory frameworks for the digital age.
 Building on this analysis and informed by examples from other jurisdictions, the authors suggest a suite of reforms to Canada’s regulatory frameworks and development processes aimed at enabling them to become more encouraging of innovation.

 Governments across the world are scrambling to respond to the arrival of innovative new digital services such as Uber, Netflix and Airbnb.
 While these services promise great benefits for Canadians, they also pose novel regulatory challenges to how governments are structured, engage with stakeholders and hire and train their staff.

 How should governments regulate global services headquartered in other jurisdictions but available digitally within Canada?
 How can governments engage and encourage innovators and balance their needs with other stakeholders when government agencies struggle to hire and retain personnel who understand the technical issues involved?
 How can regulators successfully reconcile the deliberate pace of regulatory processes with the accelerating speed of innovation?

 Identifying solutions to these questions will be a vital step towards securing Canada’s prosperity in the digital age.
 Other countries have already launched serious efforts aimed at reducing the burden of regulation as well as other measures designed to make their regulatory systems more innovation-friendly.
 Without renewed attention to this issue, Canada risks being left behind.